kdonohue2/COMP-347-001-F19-Midterm/README.md

 Which of the following can be implemented with hashing (mark all that apply)?

 A. Message digests

 B. Encryption (by creating a stream cipher pad)

 C. Secure storage of credentials (like passwords)

 The ICMP protocol should be blocked completely for security reasons.

-B. False
+A. False

 Wireshark is a reasonable alternative to using tcpdump for packet capture and analysis?